kingbootoshi/cypher-swarm/docs/to-do.md

 1. finish making it so base agent is flexible to handle tool output or direct response (+ in how to make chat history better) (DONE)
 2. add supabase table for custom agent responses (DONE)
 3. give supabase tables RLS, then add all the tables (DONE)
-4. build supabase functions for each functionality in our current code base
+4. build supabase functions for each functionality in our current code base (DONE)
-5. intergrate current code checking against supabase data, exactly like satoshAI framework
+5. intergrate current code checking against supabase data, exactly like satoshAI framework (DONE)
 6. create memory system. involves creating memory agent that interacts with mem0 to save/load memory, and a dynamic way to load the correct memory for each agent depending on the task (which depends on command/agent) which includes creating a memory entry in DB (saves agent's memory for long term). need supabase table for summaries, learnings, dream data
 8. create media generation agent systems for images/videos that save to supabase bucket
 9. DONE WITH v2